Mavroudis Bougaidis: AEK Athens

-Granada CF
+Granada

-On 30 July 2013 Bougaidis signed a 3 years deal with La Liga team Granada CF. Initially expected to join Hércules CF on loan, the deal later collapsed and he was assigned to B-team in Segunda División B. On 1 January 2014 Bougaidis was loaned to Aris Thessaloniki F.C., his first professional team until the end of the 2013–14 season.
-On 4 July 2014 Bougaidis was loaned to Lechia Gdańsk for the season 2014/15 playing in Polish Ekstraklasa.
+On 30 July 2013, Bougaidis signed a three-year deal with La Liga team Granada CF. Initially expected to join Hércules CF on loan, the deal later collapsed and he was assigned to B-team in Segunda División B. On 1 January 2014, Bougaidis was loaned to Aris Thessaloniki, his first professional team until the end of the 2013–14 season.
+On 4 July 2014, he was loaned to Lechia Gdańsk for the 2014–15 season, playing in Polish Ekstraklasa.
 He made his debut on 14 September 2014 against GKS Bełchatów (1-1).

 Return to Greece

 In summer 2015, after playing in Spain and Poland, Bougaidis returned to Greece to play for Panthrakikos.
-In January 2017, he signed a six months contract with Kissamikos.
+In January 2017, he signed a six-month contract with Kissamikos.

 GAIS

 On 5 August 2017, Bougaidis signed a one-year and a half contract with Swedish Superettan club GAIS, for an undisclosed fee.
 On 4 November, he scored his first goal with the club came as a substitute in a 3–0 home win game against Varberg.
 He left the club again at the end of the 2017 season.